Historic Sites of Manitoba: Roland Schools Monument (Roland, RM of Roland)

 With the development of Roland, it was decided to build a two-room school in the town in 1898, on the site of the present school.
 Because the school developed so rapidly, this school proved to be inadequate and a larger, two-storey brick school was built in 1904, at a cost of $9,000, on a design by Winnipeg architect H. F. Griffith.

-The 1904 school served the community until 1959 when a modern one-storey brick school was built on a design by Winnipeg architect Laurie Ward.
+The 1904 school served the community until 1959 when a modern one-storey brick school was built on a design by the Winnipeg architectural firm of Ward and Macdonald.
 It featured six classrooms and two assembly-rooms/classrooms.
 In 1961, an addition to the school was made due to increased enrolment.
 Fire destroyed this school on 23 March 1967.
 By the Fall of 1967, a new school was built to serve the elementary students only.
 From then on, high school students were transported to Carman or Miami.

 Photos & Coordinates